BHFDSC/documentation/docs/resources/submission_instructions.md

 - Click ‘Create’ in the ‘BHF Data Science Centre Phenotype’ section
 - Complete the submission form:
     - Some fields are optional, but providing as much information/metadata as possible is useful
-    - Ensure the ‘Collections’ field is populated with ‘BHF Data Science Centre' and ‘Phenotype Library’
+    - Ensure the *Collections* field is populated with *BHF Data Science Centre* and *Phenotype Library*
-    - Code lists are uploaded in the ‘Clinical Code List’ section by creating a new concept.
+    - Code lists are uploaded in the *Clinical Code List* section by creating a new concept.
-- Once you have finalised the form click ‘Create Phenotype’
+- Once you have finalised the form click *Create Phenotype*
-- You will be able to view the phenotype definitions you have created in the ‘My collection’ area of your account
+- You will be able to view the phenotype definitions you have created in the *My collection* area of your account
-- To publish the phenotype definition click into it from the ‘My collection’ area and click ‘Request publication’ in the top right hand corner.
+- To publish the phenotype definition click into it from the *My collection* area and click *Request publication* in the top right hand corner.
 This allows users without a Phenotype Library account to view, interact with, or download (but not edit) the phenotype definition.
 - The phenotype definition can be edited after it is published, but you will need to re-request its publication in order for the new version to be visible.
 Editing after publication will generate a new version ID.

 More detailed documentation on using the Phenotype Library interface for can be found <a href="https://phenotypes.healthdatagateway.org/documentation/clinical-coded-phenotype-docs" target="_blank">here</a>.